|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 5g||2%|

 |Dietary Fiber 2g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Imagine coming home after a long day to a homemade hearty beef dish cooked in a flavorful gravy.
 Sound like too much work?
-These slow cooker sirloin tips are super-easy to prepare and use only six ingredients (and two are optional), the simple recipe coming together to make a rich and comforting meal.
+These slow cooker sirloin tips are super-easy to prepare and use only seven ingredients (and two are optional).
+This simple recipe coming together to make a rich and comforting meal.
 The addition of red wine complements the beef and mushrooms and adds a bit of complexity.

 The beef and sauce taste great over hot cooked rice or noodles, as well as mashed potatoes.

 - 1 (10 1/2-ounce) can golden cream of mushroom soup

 - 1/2 cup red wine (such as cabernet, burgundy, or pinot noir)

 - Optional: 1 tablespoon minced dried onion